 Duration of full vacuum scales with amount of obsolete records and overall size of the database.
 It is safe to plan at least two hours of maintenance for this operation.
 This step could be skipped if you are performing regular weekly maintenance and could be performed monthly.

 Notice: VACUUM could be canceled at runtime with to harmful consequences.

 VACUUM FULLsince Postgres planner relies on statistics on data distribution across the tables and VACUUMing changes how data is distributed.
 Perform

 ANALYZEwhich will optimize SQL planner resulting in improved queries responsiveness:

 Start OA services:

-Maintenance of indexes is better perform with caution.
+Maintenance of indexes is not usually required unless indexes are corrupted or invalid.
 If you are experiencing frequent occurrences of index errors, please contact Odin technical support.